Trisodium citrate

-Trisodium citrate has the chemical formula of Na3C6H5O7.
+Trisodium citrate is a chemical compound with the molecular formula Na3C6H5O7.
 It is sometimes referred to simply as "sodium citrate", though sodium citrate can refer to any of the three sodium salts of citric acid.
-It possesses a saline, mildly tart flavor, and is a mild alkali.
+It possesses a saline, mildly tart taste, and is a mild base.

-Applications
+Uses

 Foods

-Sodium citrate is chiefly used as a food additive, usually for flavor or as a preservative.
+Sodium citrate is primarily used as a food additive, usually for flavor or as a preservative.
 Its E number is E331.
 Sodium citrate is employed as a flavoring agent in certain varieties of club soda.
 It is common as an ingredient in bratwurst, and is also used in commercial ready-to-drink beverages and drink mixes, contributing a tart flavor.
-It is found in gelatin mix, ice cream, yogurt, jams, sweets, milk powder, processed cheeses, carbonated beverages, and wine, amongst others.
+It is found in gelatin mix, ice cream, yogurt, jams, sweets, milk powder, processed cheeses, carbonated beverages, wine, and butter chicken, amongst others.

 Sodium citrate can be used as an emulsifying stabilizer when making cheese.
 It allows the cheese to melt without becoming greasy by stopping the fats from separating.
+This effect makes cheese particularly suitable as a topping for nachos - coincidentally echoing its chemical formula Na3C6H5O7.

 Buffering

 As a conjugate base of a weak acid, citrate can perform as a buffering agent or acidity regulator, resisting changes in pH.
 It is used to control acidity in some substances, such as gelatin desserts.
 It can be found in the milk minicontainers used with coffee machines.
 The compound is the product of antacids, such as Alka-Seltzer, when they are dissolved in water.
-The pH of a solution of 5 g/100 ml water at 25 °C is 7.5 – 9.0.
+The pH range of a solution of 5 g/100 ml water at 25 °C is 7.5 to 9.0.
 It is added to many commercially packaged dairy products to control the pH impact of the gastrointestinal system of humans, mainly in processed products such as cheese and yogurt, although it also has beneficial effects on the physical gel microstructure.

 Chemistry

 Sodium citrate is a component in Benedict's qualitative solution, often used in organic analysis to detect the presence of reducing sugars such as glucose.
+It can also be used to prepare inorganic metal citrates such as copper citrate.